kongregate/asset-bundle-builder/README.md

     └── <asset bundles that haven't been uploaded yet>
 ```

-### Generating the Bundle Description JSON
+### Generating the Bundle Descriptions

 To generate the list of asset bundle descriptions used on the platform server, call `AssetBundleBuilder.GenerateBundleDescriptions()`.
-This will return a list of `AssetBundleDescription` objects which contain the bundle name and platform-specific asset hashes for each platform.
+This will return a list of `AssetBundleDescription` objects which contain the information needed to load each bundle at runtime.
 This information needs to then be exported in some format that can be used by your game's server to tell your game's client which asset bundles to download.

 While this package doesn't enforce any specific format for this data, it does provide support for using Json.NET to serialize the bundle descriptions to a JSON file.
-Note that you'll need to use the `Hash128Converter` when doing this serialization in order to correctly serialize/deserialize Unity's `Hash128` type:
+To set this up, you'll need to do the following:

+* Add the [jillejr.newtonsoft.json-for-unity](https://www.npmjs.com/package/jillejr.newtonsoft.json-for-unity) package to your project.
+* Add a `JSON_NET` definition to your project's [custom scripts defines](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) in order to enable the Json.NET compatibility features in asset-bundle-builder.
+* Register the `AssetBundleDescriptionConverter` class when performing serialization/deserialization:

 ```c#
 var descriptions = AssetBundleBuilder